 What happens if I owe money or have an OHA placed lien on my property?

 If there is a current OHA balance due, you have two options.
 The recommended option is to pay the OHA the amount due before the closing so we can issue a clear clearance letter.
 This greatly simplifies your closing.
 The second option is to have the title company collect the funds at closing and forward them to the OHA.
 In either case, the lender will require you to pay the funds before they will close on your house.

-If you have a lien on your property, contact the OHA attorney at (630) 455-0500.
-The attorney will not remove the lien until you pay all balances including the fee for removing the lien.
+If you have a lien on your property, contact the OHA Treasurer or email@example.com .
+The lien will not be removed until all balances, including the fee for removing the lien, are paid.